From application to study start for EU, EEA and Swiss citizens

 May - June

-You will receive your UCPH user name in an email (the one you register in the application system) with instructions on how to activate it.
+You will receive your UCPH username in an email (the one that you are registered with in the application portal) with instructions on how to activate it.
 Do this as soon as possible.
-With your user name, you can log into KUnet, the UCPH intranet.
-(If you have previously been admitted to UCPH, e.g. as an exchange student, you are not sent a KU user name: You will keep your old one.
-The KUnet login page has help options available if you are unsure about your user name or password.
+With your username, you can log into KUnet, the UCPH intranet.

 Apply for housing